tnfe/FFCreator/README.md

 `FFCreator` is a lightweight and flexible solution that requires few dependencies and low machine configuration to start working quickly.
 And it simulates 90% animation effects of [`animate.css`](https://animate.style/).
 You can easily convert the animation effects on the web page side into videos.

-When you need to process a lot of video without special cool transition animations, `FFCreatorLite` is a better choice, please click [**here**](https://github.com/tnfe/FFCreatorLite) for details.
+When you need to process a lot of video clips and need faster synthesis speed, `FFCreatorLite` is a better choice, please click [**here**](https://github.com/tnfe/FFCreatorLite) for details.

 #### For more introduction, please see [here](https://tnfe.github.io/FFCreator/#/README)